Also in this section

 Smart meters are the next generation of gas and electricity meters.
-Together with their accompanying in-home displays, smart meters will help you keep track of the energy you use in your home, and will cut out the need for meter readings.
+Together with their accompanying in-home displays, smart meters will help you keep track of the energy you use in your home, and will reduce the need for meter readings.

-Every home and business in Great Britain will be offered smart meters for electricity and gas by the end of 2020.
+Every home and business in Great Britain will be offered smart meters for electricity and gas by the end of 2024.
+Smart meters are not currently being rolled out in Northern Ireland.

 Smart meters measure the total energy used in the same way as a traditional meter, but they can also tell you when you have used it and how much it costs.
 Additionally, they have a communication capability that allows this data to be displayed on a device inside your home and read remotely by your energy supplier.